-Vote for the Ratification of Selection of Independent Public Accounting Firm.
-The affirmative vote of the holders of a majority of the shares represented in person or by proxy at the Annual Meeting and entitled to vote on this item will be required for the ratification of the selection of Baker Tilly US, LLP.
+Proposal No. 4 - Vote for the Ratification of Selection of Independent Public Accounting Firm.
+The affirmative vote of the holders of a majority of the voting power of the shares represented in person or by proxy at the Annual Meeting and entitled to vote on this item will be required for the ratification of the selection of Macias Gini & O'Connell, LLP.
 This proposal is considered to be a "routine" matter, so if you hold your shares in street name and do not provide voting instructions to your broker, bank, or other agent that holds your shares, your broker, bank, or other agent will have discretionary authority to vote your shares on this proposal.
 Abstentions will have the same effect as a vote against this proposal.